 As the weather is starting to get warmer, people want to spend more time outdoors.
 Bike riding is a fun outdoor activity for people of all ages.
 However, bike riding can be dangerous if riders are not safe.

-According to the U.S. National Highway Traffic Safety Administration, there were nearly 700 died while riding a bike in 2007 and 43,000 bicyclists suffered injuries.
+According to the U.S. National Highway Traffic Safety Administration, there were over 800 people who died while riding a bike in 2016 and 37,460 bicyclists suffered injuries.
 There are a few basic safety tips to follow to keep you and your family safe when riding a bike:

 Fit the Bike to Your Child.